getappmap/appmap-issues/README.md

 Please use the [GitHub new issue form](https://github.com/getappmap/appmap-issues/issues) for reporting any bugs or feature requests.

 When it comes to reporting issues or requesting features, more information is better.
 Anything that will help us understand and effectively replicate issues is good information to include.

-Here are some things you may want to include when you open an issue.
+Here are some things you may want to include when you open an issue:

 * **A good title.** Be Concise and Descriptive.
 Help us care.
 * **A descriptive overview of the issue.** A clear and detailed explanation of what you were trying to do, and what prevented that from happening.